plone/training/docs/mastering-plone/index.md

 *Mastering Plone Development* is intended as a training to learn proven practices of Plone development.
 It's both, an online course and a sketch for an on-the-spot training.

-The story of a conference platform provides a week-long training of several development topics that can be split in two trainings:
+The story of a conference platform provides a training of several development topics that can be split in two trainings:

 - A beginner training (2 to 3 days) covering the essentials of Plone development.
 - An advanced training (3 to 5 days) with additional advanced topics concerning the Plone backend.